James-Archer/NeuralNetwork/README.md

 # NeuralNetwork
 A layered neural network.
-Designed by James Archer and Matthew Griffiths.
+Designed by James Archer and [Matthew Griffiths](https://github.com/Sever0us).
+If you've stumbled across this for whatever reason, this is *NOT* the code you're looking for.
+Feel free to have a look but you'll probably just end up hating me and everything I've ever done.
+If you can use this in any project; firstly, I'm so sorry, and secondly, feel free to contribute.

+Mostly developed for [this project](https://github.com/James-Archer/HungryPond).
+The `Trainer` class is not used in that and so is very unlikely to be further developed.

 Classes included in this module: